Nickjallday/RECREATOR/Xvico X3s Conversion/README.md

 Used a modifed version of Marlin configured for the Xvico MKS Robin Nano Clone.

+If you're just looking for the .bin to flash your Recreator it's located at:
+\.pio\build\mks_robin_nano35\Xvico.bin

 This firmware is for Josh Taylor's Recreator 3D. https://www.facebook.com/groups/recreator3d - Offical Facebook Group http://jrt3d.com/ - Office Website